Where We At: Where We At: Black Women Artists: 1971

-IN 1971 "Where We At" the Black Women Artists' exhibit was perhaps the very first Black women's professional artists show in New York, only preceded nationally by an exhibition held the previous year entitled "Sapphire Show: You've Come a Long Way Baby" at the artist Suzanne Jackson's Gallery 32 in Los Angeles.
+In 1971, "Where We At"—Black Women Artists was perhaps the first Black women's professional artists show in New York, only preceded nationally by an exhibition held the previous year entitled Sapphire Show: You've Come a Long Way Baby at the artist Suzanne Jackson's Gallery 32 in Los Angeles.
 WWA was held at the Acts of Art Gallery (1969–74) owned by Nigel Jackson located on Charles Street in the West Village.
 In one of the few detailed accounts available of the history of this group, WWA artist and founder Kay Brown describes the development of WWA and its connections with the Black Arts Movement.
-Kay Brown began working with the Black Arts-affiliated Weusi Artist Collective in 1968.
+Brown began working with the Black Arts-affiliated Weusi Artist Collective in 1968.
 The Weusi artists had recently founded the Nyuma Ya Sanaa Gallery ("house of art" in Swahili), which they later renamed the Weusi Academy of Art, in Harlem.
 With the Weusi artists, Brown developed her painting techniques and learned the craft of relief printmaking and mixed-media collage.
 She also learned about the developing conception of a "Black aesthetic" that had become an important project for the Black Arts Movement.
-Influenced by this search for a "Black aesthetic," she began to develop a philosophy based in African traditions.
-The group was very conscious of the inherent overlap of Black and female identities.
+Influenced by this search for a "Black aesthetic," she began developing a philosophy based on African traditions.
+The group was conscious of the inherent overlap of Black and female identities.
 So, as the exhibit was the first focusing on the Black woman's perspective, there was pressure to construct a feminine aesthetic within the Black American art vernacular.